bletvaska/pgzero-slovak/doc/introduction.rst

     │   └── alien.png
     └── intro.py

-``images/`` is the standard directory that Pygame Zero will look in to find your images.
+``images/`` je štandardný priečinok, ktorý bude Pygame Zero používať na hľadanie vašich obrázkov.

 There's a built-in class called :class:`Actor` that you can use to represent a graphic to be drawn to the screen.